osg-htc/collaboration-support/docs/index.md

 ### News

-A new Collab AP (ap23.uc.osg-htg.org) is being deployed which will replace the existing one (login.collab.ci-connect.net).
+04/18/2023 A new Collab AP host, ap23.uc.osg-htg.org. is being deployed which will replace the existing one, login.collab.ci-connect.net.
+Users and projects will be from login.collab.ci-connect.net will be moved to the new one.
+Users will be in general responsible for migrating their data and make any necessary corrections to their workflows.
+Collaboration Support staff will be there to assist.
+A transition plan is currently being compiled and will be shared here.
+Staff will reach out to individual users and project managers to arrange for a timeline that meets the collaboration's needs.

 ## Collaboration Institutions and Compute Sites